Overview

 - Secondly, in general tab, make sure that the Export server report is enabled.

 - Additionally, specify the report service URL.
-If you are not sure what is your report service URL, check the step 3 in requirements.
+If you are not sure what your report service URL is, see Microsoft guidance for publishing reports to a report server (linked in the prerequisites section above).

 - In addition, in report path, select the report that you want to export to a file.